-DGS-3450:admin#
+DGS-3627:admin# '''

-Figure 4 - 3 Creating an Account on the Switch
+Figure 4- 3.
+Creating a new account

 NOTICE: CLI configuration commands only modify the running configuration file and are not saved when the Switch is rebooted.
-To save all configuration changes in non-volatile memory, use the save command to copy the running configuration file to the startup configuration.
+To save all your configuration changes in nonvolatile storage, you must use the save command to copy the running configuration file to the startup configuration.